rileypb/sb-rails/README.md

 ## Setting up Authentication

 At this time, Scrumboard only supports authentication through [Auth0](https://auth0.com/), although it should work with any of the login methods available there.

+To set up Auth0 authentication, create an account at auth0.com.
+Use the free plan for now.
+You'll get your own "domain" which will most likely be some random string.

+Next create an API, which essentially is just a universally unique string identifier naming your API, i.e., the service that needs to authenticate users - the back end.
+This could be, for instance, https://<my.domain.com>/scrumboard.

+Then create an application.
+The name doesn't matter, but it must be in your domain (I believe this is your only choice on the free plan).
+It will come with its own Client ID and Client Secret.
+The Client ID will be necessary for setting up the back and front ends.